devgrater/GrimmKeeper/readme_dialogue_system.md

 There are other meta values in the [appendix](#5-appendix).

-## 4. Adding, and Modifying Existing Sequence Functions:
+## 4. Adding, and Modifying Existing Sequence Functions
 As you can see, some of the sequence lets you call a function using a forward slash `/[FunctionName]`.
 There's a lot more functions that you can use - if you want to check each one, check in [appendix](#5-appendix).
 However, if you find a certain function not really doing its job, or wanting to add more functions - there's two place you want to check.